logic-and-applications/rocq-lna/README.md

         ```shell
         opam init
         ```
+        and completing the process by answering any questions.
      5. Add the opam environment to the current shell by running
         ```shell
         eval $(opam env)
         ```
+        - running this should give no output
      6. Download and install our custom LnA library and its dependencies through opam by running:
         ```shell
         opam pin add -y LnA https://github.com/logic-and-applications/rocq-lna/releases/download/v0.0.1/LnA-0.0.1.tar.gz